 Executive Compensation Rules Changed with President Biden Tax Reforms -ESG Proxies

-Chairman of the Board and CEOs need to be aware that under the new Tax law that was just signed this week by President Biden, Executive Compensation has been completely changed for future Proxies and going forward.
+Chairman of the Board and CEOs need to be aware that under the new Tax law that was just signed this week by President Biden, Executive Compensation has been completely changed for future Proxies and in the future.

-What do I mean Covered Employees individuals making more than a Million US Dollars and 2017 in the Presiden Trump (Top 5) individuals were the CEOs the CFO and the Top five Executives and we reported on them and that was an exemption the IRS allowed but with the new Tax law, we have to not only consider individuals that were on that specific year
+What do I mean Covered Employees individuals are making more than a million US Dollars, and 2017 in the Presiden Trump (Top 5) individuals were the CEOs, the CFO, and the Top five Executives.
+We reported on them, and that was an exemption the IRS allowed, but with the new Tax law, we have to not only consider individuals that were on that specific year.

-Once you made the list for the company (you were on it) part of the list but now Jan 1st, 2027 Public companies will be required to (Report) and keep two lists, one for these five individuals and then the next five so basically about 10 people and in a given year, each year this may go up and down, however, it would go?
+Once you made a list for the company (you were on it) part of the list, but now Jan 1st, 2027, Public companies will be required to (Report) and keep two lists, one for these five individuals and then the next five so about ten people and in a given year, each year this may go up and down.
+However, it would go?
 If somebody’s making more this year.

-Blackrock one of the largest Asset Managers has put and has been voting on proxies on (Executive) Compensation.
-So how does this (lime-light) relate to your boardroom, these are some of the challenges take a look at my blog in detail, I’ll explain and I’m happy here to help you more but I wanted to pass this quickly thanks.
+Blackrock, one of the largest Asset Managers, has been voting on proxies on (Executive) Compensation.
+So how does this (lime-light) relate to your boardroom?
+These are some of the challenges.
+I was hoping you could take a look at my blog in detail.
+I’ll explain, and I’m happy here to help you more, but I wanted to pass this quickly.
+Thanks.